Controller#

 is_connected#

-is_connected returns a Boolean indicating whether the Controller is connected.
+is_connected returns whether the controller is connected.

-• True - The Controller is connected.
+• True — The controller is connected.

-• False - The Controller is not connected.
+• False — The controller is not connected.

 Usage: